mahdiadabi/landing-page/README.md

 # landing-page

 ## About
-web-page Template Designed for "the odin projet"
+web-page Template Designed for "the odin project"